JetBrains/sbt-idea-plugin/README.md

 Runs IntelliJ IDE with current plugin.
 This task is non-blocking by default, so you can continue using SBT console.

-By default IDE is run with non-suspending debug agent on port `5005`.
+By default, IDE is run with non-suspending debug agent on port `5005`.
 This can be overridden by either optional arguments above, or by modifying default [`intellijVMOptions`](#intellijvmoptions--settingkeyintellijvmoptions).
 [`ProcessCancelledExceptiona`](https://www.jetbrains.org/intellij/sdk/docs/basics/architectural_overview/general_threading_rules.html#background-processes-and-processcanceledexception)
 can also be disabled for current run by providing `noPCE` option.

+### Publishing and Verification

 #### `publishPlugin [channel] :: InputKey[String]`